pgmodeler/pgmodeler/README.md

 Donate to pgModeler
 -------------------

-Much effort, coffee, chocolate, time and knowledge has been devoted to this project so that a usable and constantly improved product could be delivered to the community.
-If you liked pgModeler and think it deserves a contribution please donate any amount (via PayPal) at [project's official site](http://pgmodeler.com.br).
+Much effort, coffee, chocolate, time and knowledge is being devoted to this project so that a reliable and constantly improved product can be delivered to the community.
+If you liked pgModeler and think it deserves a contribution please donate any amount (via PayPal) at [project's official site](https://pgmodeler.io).

 Developers and Reviewers wanted!
 --------------------------------